vincentarcuri/data-analysis-projects/README.md

 # data-analysis-projects
 Code repository for various data analysis projects

+### Job_Market_Jan2024
+A look employment at the latest employment data for the Professional & Businesses Services sector.

 ### faculty-salaries
 Project analyzing professor salaries from public colleges and universities in North Carolina